-- .
-Developers' transport plans must be seven-day rather than five-day - Modelling of wind and shadow effects on development should be independently carried out (though still paid for by the developer) - ii.
+- i.
+Developers' transport Plans must be seven-day rather than five-day - ii.
+Modelling of wind and shadow effects on development should be independently carried out (though still paid for by the developer) - iii.
 Revenue S106 payment on large developments used by local community to mitigate the impact in perpetuity - iv.
 Community consultation on major developments to be carried out early and independently - v.
 Make it a condition of advertising consent that advertising hoardings provide revenue stream for local defrayal